Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Wild, though, was fretting about something.

-“Shield?”
+"Shield?"
 Ferd asked him.

-“Yeah.
-I can’t see its bottom edge.”
+"Yeah.
+I can’t see its bottom edge."

-“So we will use dump-web then, yes?”
+"So we will use dump-web then, yes?"

-“That would give us away, mate.”
+"That would give us away, mate."

-“Hmm.”
+"Hmm."
 Ferd moved up beside him, picked up a seeing-glass and joined Wild in looking at the problem.
 Sure enough, the hazy shimmer of the field came right down among the buildings.
 Maybe it stopped just above the ground, maybe not.
 Hard to tell.

-“We need to see closer.”
+"We need to see closer."

-“Yeah.
-Probably.”
+"Yeah.
+Probably."
 Wild sighed.
-“Damn it.
+"Damn it.
 I was trying to see if I could spot an aqueduct or something.
-Some trench below street level.”
+Some trench below street level."

-“I think, that would be too easy for *big* enemy.”
+"I think, that would be too easy for *big* enemy."

-“Yeah, they’d probably be watching it.”
-Wild sniffed irritably. “...Fuck.
-And I left my TBM at home, too.”
+"Yeah, they’d probably be watching it."
+Wild sniffed irritably. "...Fuck.
+And I left my TBM at home, too."

-“Your what?”
+"Your what?"

-“Tunnel Boring Machine.
+"Tunnel Boring Machine.
 Big fuckin’ drill for making caves.
 Not exactly portable, though.
-It’s as big as a couple of houses.”
+It’s as big as a couple of houses."

-“Ah.
-Joke.”
-Ferd considered the abandoned city below. “...Would be useful, though.”
+"Ah.
+Joke."
+Ferd considered the abandoned city below. "...Would be useful, though."

-“Yeah, mate.
+"Yeah, mate.
 As it is… we’re on limestone up here.
 Hard rock.
 No digging through that lot, so going *under* the shield isn’t an option.
-Only thing we *can* do is walk up and hope there’s a gap to squeeze under.”
+Only thing we *can* do is walk up and hope there’s a gap to squeeze under."

-“Or else us dump and get noticed.”
+"Or else us dump and get noticed."

-“Yeah.”
-Wild grumbled. “...Something tells me this whole thing’s going to happen *fast* when we head down there.
-Those drones won’t fuck around if we’re spotted.”
+"Yeah."
+Wild grumbled. "...Something tells me this whole thing’s going to happen *fast* when we head down there.
+Those drones won’t fuck around if we’re spotted."

-“I remember,” Ferd said.
-“Killed many men of the tribes.
-Killed many *tribes.* Death-birds, we called them.”
+"I remember," Ferd said.
+"Killed many men of the tribes.
+Killed many *tribes.* Death-birds, we called them."
 He watched the flock of them going round and around above the Relay.
 He knew they flew faster than anyone could run, had *‘plasma’* weapons that could explode a man like ripe fruit, and fusion blades along their wings that could cut even him in half.

-“Good name.”
-Wild considered the city one last time, then nodded. “...Alright, fuck it.
-We’re going back to the ship, and we’re breaking out the big boom.”
+"Good name."
+Wild considered the city one last time, then nodded. "...Alright, fuck it.
+We’re going back to the ship, and we’re breaking out the big boom."

 Ferd pulled a small face to himself.
-The “big boom” was a piece of Gaoian sky-magic the Great Father gave them.
+The "big boom" was a piece of Gaoian sky-magic the Great Father gave them.
 He didn’t know what a gigaton *was,* really, but it *sounded* big, and the Humans and Tooko talked about it like it was really *really* big.
 All he knew was, it was as big as a bull Werne’s head and a *lot* heavier.

 He would be eating well, though.
 There was always a shimmering flower to find.

-“So we’re nuking it,” Rees said, perking up.
+"So we’re nuking it," Rees said, perking up.

-“Yup.
-Only way—”
+"Yup.
+Only way—"

-“ - to be sure!”
+" - to be sure!"
 Rees and Frasier chorused.
 Ferd blinked.
 Whatever *that* joke had been, it slipped right past him.

 No matter.